transportkollektiv/digitransit-setup/src/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::
-    This method should is deprecated as of 2020-06 and is only preserved for archival reasons.
-Please skip ahead to Method 2.
+    This method is deprecated as of 2020-06 and is only preserved for archival reasons.
+Please skip ahead to `Method 2: muenster-style custom container`_

 Check out `HSLdevcom/OpenTripPlanner-data-container <https://github.com/HSLdevcom/OpenTripPlanner-data-container>`__